isomerpages/nlb-sure/_school-curriculum/3a-advanced-IL1-to-IL4.md

 In this topic, you will:

-- Learn to investigate topics more effectively by navigating different resources
-- Understand how algorithms affect our search results
+- Evaluate new information or ideas against prior knowledge
+- Identify the criteria you need to make informed decisions
+- Understand what is algorithmic bias

 Download the PDF slides **[HERE](https://go.gov.sg/sure-il4-adv-slides)**.